 San Francisco, Bellevue, Amsterdam, and Shenzhen

 After that, he made it possible for Flexport to model and coordinate the allocation of cargo onto carrier ships.
 He wrote detailed design docs, mentored his teammates, and acted as the glue between product, business, and engineering.
-He has since been promoted to Staff Engineer and then Engineering Manager for the Ocean Automation Team.
+Will has since been promoted to Staff Engineer, Engineering Manager, and then made the switch to Product Management, where he is now a PM for the Ocean Automation Team.

 Want to List Your Company?